 If you’re building a consumer-facing application on top of Polymarket (not just a personal bot), the Builder Program provides higher rate limits, volume-based rewards, and access to the Relayer Client for gasless transactions.
 The program has tiered levels based on volume contributed.

-Relayer Client enables gasless order submission — your users don’t need MATIC for gas fees.
+Relayer Client enables gasless order submission — your users don’t need POL for gas fees.
 Orders are submitted to the Relayer, which sponsors the gas and submits them on-chain.
-This is essential for consumer apps where end-users shouldn’t need to manage gas tokens.
+The HMAC builder API key (key/secret/passphrase, from onboarding at builders.polymarket.com) is still used to authenticate with the Relayer — only per-order attribution moved to builderCode.

 | Language | Package | Install |